trullock/NUglify/readme.md

 Nuglify was ported and refactored to github by Alexandre Mutel aka [xoofx](http://xoofx.com)

+It is now maintained by Andrew Bullock aka [trullock](https://github.com/trullock)

 ## Credits

 The logo Monster is by [Joel McKinney](https://thenounproject.com/joel.mckinney/) from the Noun Project